 How To Hold Your Guitar

 Finally, try not to lean your body over too much.
-Be really aware of your posture as you're playing, as the natural tendency is to hunch over to check out what your hands are doing.
-This is going to happen to a certain extent, but just be aware of it and make an effort to stay as upright as possible while playing.
+When you're playing, the natural tendency is to hunch over to check out what your hands are doing.
+It can happen sometimes, but be aware of it and make an effort to stay as upright as possible while playing.

 - LESSON STEPS -